hhokka/dev-academy-2022-fall-exercise/README.md

-# dev-academy-2022-fall-exercise !
+# dev-academy-2022-fall-exercise
 ![logo](https://raw.githubusercontent.com/hhokka/dev-academy-2022-fall-exercise/111dec7357e9309b79bbe22d60f7fe140a9feddd/readme/logo-generic.svg)

 With this application it is possible for users to see data of journeys made with city bikes in the Helsinki Capital area.
+This application shows the made journeys, all the stations and all the details of the stations.

+Chosen technologies include React and Node.js with Express.
+I chose these because I wanted to practice my skills in these technologies.

+## Configurations
+The database settings are in .env file which you got by email.
+Database is fully configured.
+Other than what is mentioned in "installation and running" there is no need to configure anything.

 ## Installation and running

-Clone the repository to your own device
+Clone the repository to your own device:
 ```
 git clone https://github.com/hhokka/dev-academy-2022-fall-exercise.git
 ```
-Install and run backend
+Install and run backend:
 ```
 cd dev-academy-2022-fall-excercise/backend
 npm install
 npm start
 ```
-Install and run frontend
+Install and run frontend:

+Open new command line window
 ```
 cd dev-academy-2022-fall-exercise/frontend
 npm install